neyrinckaudio/command8/README.md

 Observation - Controller numbers 0-63 repeatedly address the faders 1-8 and the value sets the fader position.
 Controller numbers 64-127 appear to have no effect on the surface.

+## Test 9
+Test 9 sends sequenced sysex vectors to the device to see if anything can be found tha alters the surface.
+Digidesign uses ID=0x13, so we will try that.
+Because each data byte can be 0-127, it can take huge amounts of time to sequence through all values if the sysex message has more than a few data bytes.
+So, the strategy will be to limit each byte to a small range.
+The code has a 'numBitsPerByte' value to set the range. numBitsPerByte=2 means that it will cycle through 0-3 range.
+3 means 0-7 range and so on.

+for example, numBytesStart=1, numBytesEnd=2, numBitsPerByte=2 sends these sysex messages:
+04:15:36.432	To Port 1	SysEx		Digidesign $4 bytes	F0 13 00 F7
+04:15:36.443	To Port 1	SysEx		Digidesign $4 bytes	F0 13 01 F7
+04:15:36.452	To Port 1	SysEx		Digidesign $4 bytes	F0 13 02 F7
+04:15:36.462	To Port 1	SysEx		Digidesign $4 bytes	F0 13 03 F7
+04:15:36.472	To Port 1	SysEx		Digidesign $5 bytes	F0 13 00 00 F7
+04:15:36.482	To Port 1	SysEx		Digidesign $5 bytes	F0 13 00 01 F7
+04:15:36.493	To Port 1	SysEx		Digidesign $5 bytes	F0 13 00 02 F7
+04:15:36.502	To Port 1	SysEx		Digidesign $5 bytes	F0 13 00 03 F7
+04:15:36.513	To Port 1	SysEx		Digidesign $5 bytes	F0 13 01 00 F7
+04:15:36.523	To Port 1	SysEx		Digidesign $5 bytes	F0 13 01 01 F7
+04:15:36.532	To Port 1	SysEx		Digidesign $5 bytes	F0 13 01 02 F7
+04:15:36.543	To Port 1	SysEx		Digidesign $5 bytes	F0 13 01 03 F7
+04:15:36.552	To Port 1	SysEx		Digidesign $5 bytes	F0 13 02 00 F7
+04:15:36.563	To Port 1	SysEx		Digidesign $5 bytes	F0 13 02 01 F7
+04:15:36.573	To Port 1	SysEx		Digidesign $5 bytes	F0 13 02 02 F7
+04:15:36.583	To Port 1	SysEx		Digidesign $5 bytes	F0 13 02 03 F7
+04:15:36.592	To Port 1	SysEx		Digidesign $5 bytes	F0 13 03 00 F7
+04:15:36.606	To Port 1	SysEx		Digidesign $5 bytes	F0 13 03 01 F7
+04:15:36.615	To Port 1	SysEx		Digidesign $5 bytes	F0 13 03 02 F7
+04:15:36.623	To Port 1	SysEx		Digidesign $5 bytes	F0 13 03 03 F7

+Observations
+numBytesStart=1, numBytesEnd=2, numBitsPerByte=2
+No response from surface

+numBytesStart=3, numBytesEnd=3, numBitsPerByte=2
+No response from surface

+numBytesStart=4, numBytesEnd=4, numBitsPerByte=2
+Encoder rings 1-4 light up two LEDs each.

+numBytesStart=5, numBytesEnd=5, numBitsPerByte=2
+No response from surface

+numBytesStart=4, numBytesEnd=4, numBitsPerByte=3
+Encoder rings 1-8 light up three LEDs each.
+All the LED rings light up around the same time, near the start of the test.
+The test keeps running and nothing happens thereafter.
+Watching it again, it appears the LED rings light up at about the time the first byte changes from 0 to 1.
+All the changes happen while that first byte == 1 I think.

+So, it appears a message like this is affecting encoder rings:
+F0 13 01 D2 D3 D4 F7